-You can file your tax return by post to your local tax office (the address will be on the top of your tax return) or online using an eID through the Belgian government’s tax portal, Taxonweb.
+You can file your tax return by post to your local tax office (the address is on the top of your tax return) or online using an eID through the Belgian government’s tax portal, Taxonweb.

-You are usually allowed some extra time if you use the online filing system.
-Non-residents file their return at the end of September or beginning of October.
+You can generally take some extra time if you use the online filing system.
+Non-residents file their return at the end of September or the beginning of October.

 You can track the progress of your tax return through the government’s finance application, Minfin.

 The filing deadline for 2021 corporate tax returns is 30 June 2022.
 Companies generally make their Belgian corporate tax payments in four instalments:

 - First quarter: no later than 10 April